Robot Navigation with Entity-Based Collision Avoidance using Deep Reinforcement Learning: Proposed Approach

 \subsection{Implementation Details}

 We assume holonomic kinematics for the robot, i.e., it can move in any direction.
-The action space consists of 80 discrete actions: 5 speeds exponentially spaced between (0, $v_{pref}$] and 16 headings evenly spaced between $[0, 2\pi)$.
+The action space consists of 81 discrete actions: a stop action (0 velocity) plus combinations of 5 speeds exponentially spaced between (0, $v_{\text{pref}}$] and 16 headings evenly spaced between $[0, 2\pi)$.